kiebel/wp-teachpress/readme.txt

 * image_size = maximum size of an image (default: 0)

 == Changelog ==
+= 2.0.1 - (20.09.2010) =
+* New: Introduce an option for deselecting the default teachPress frontend style
+* Changed: Some small improvements for publication lists
+* Bugfix: Fixed german translation for proceedings and inproceedings
-= 2.0.0 - (18.09.2010) =
+* Bugfix: BibTeX-Key was not displaying in the frontend = 2.0.0 - (18.09.2010) =
 * Changed: Some small improvements for publication lists
 * Bugfix: Fixed some bugs with the pagination in the students and the publication overview